 - The regular and comprehensive backup of all data in the online shop and, if necessary, restoring your system from a backup after an outage or failed update.

-- The control and updating of the data, texts and images for products, stock levels, delivery times, product links for bundles and cross selling etc.
+- The control and management of data, texts, and images for products, stock levels, delivery times, product links for bundles and cross-selling etc.

 - Ongoing review: What new legal framework conditions exist and what content, designations or technical systems need to be adapted as a result?